 hyperventilating mildly freaking out, then I tweeted my panic.
 This is why I love my tweeps.
 I got so many positive and encouraging tweets.
 The number one reminder that I will constantly repeat to myself on race day: trust your training.
 I trained for this.
 I can do this.

 Now that I’m done giving myself a public pep talk, I have to tell you about the great reminder I got on Saturday of why I am running this marathon.
-As you know, I’ve been training with Team in Training for The Leukemia and Lymphoma Society and I raised over $1,000 for them.
+As you know, I’ve been training with Team in Training for The Leukemia and Lymphoma Society and I raised over a thousand dollars for them.
 I’m really proud of that accomplishment.
-It’s not easy to ask for donations, especially after hubby and I collectively raised over $1,000 back in October for Team Fight.
+It’s not easy to ask for donations, especially after hubby and I collectively raised over a thousand dollars back in October for Team Fight.
 I’m so grateful to all of my wonderful and generous donors.

 On Saturday, TNT hosted their all-state training in my town.
 It was a frigid morning, but shivering in the cold listening to the reminders of why we run and raise money for the organization was just what I needed.
 There were about 50 people there and it was inspiring to see these fantastic folks getting ready to train for new events and raise money for TNT.